Are you looking to learn about landlord and tenant law in Idaho?

 When landlords raise the rent, they need to provide written notice to their tenants 15 days in advance before the month that sees an increased rent payment.
 There are no statutes that would limit late rent payment fees.
 However, each fee must be spelled out in the Idaho rental agreement to hold legal strength.

 Again, landlords should be thorough in drafting up this section of their lease agreement.
 You’ll want to include information about late fees as well.
-Failure to do so may result in legal conflict that requires the service of a qualified attorney.
+Failure to do so may result in conflict that requires the service of a qualified lawyer.

 A security deposit is any amount a tenant gives to their landlord, in addition to their monthly rent payments.
 The security deposit serves as a financial safety instrument for landlords to protect themselves.
-They can use the fees from these security deposits to cover expenses related to rental property damage repairs and payment failures that may result from a negligent tenant.
+They can use the fees from these security deposits to cover expenses related to rental property damage repairs (not normal wear and tear repairs) and payment failures that may result from a negligent tenant.

 An Idaho landlord must return the security deposit to the tenant within 21 days after the lease term ends and the renter has moved out.
 In theory, this period can be cut shorter or extended.
 Although, this is only a possibility if a landlord’s tenant has agreed with it beforehand.